remy/remysharp.com/public/drafts/jsbin-toxic-part-5.md

 ---

-Just enough loaded for me to realise that the images contained child pornography, early enough for me *not* to see anything that would scar me for life.
-I closed the window very quickly.
+Just enough loaded for me to realise that the images contained child pornography, but I closed the tab early enough for me *not* to see anything that would scar me for life.
+I closed the window *very* quickly.

 It still makes me sick to think that *that* kind of content was being hosted on one of my URLs.

 Using the terminal, I `cURL`ed the URL down to look for any commonalities between the source of the two JS Bin URLs I had, to immediately add it to the blacklist functionality.
-Thankfully...if there was a thing, I did find a commonality, and I was able to block what appeared to be a source for this kind of material.
+"Thankfully", I did find a commonality, and I was able to block what appeared to be a source for these images.
+I also went ahead and deleted all records that matched in the database.

 It took many days to to get that sickening feeling out of my system.
-I hate to think that JS Bin has helped abusers in some way.
+I hate thinking that JS Bin has helped abusers in some way.
+This event still haunts me, sickens me and makes me angry, even years later.

 ### "Terrorist use"